-The protection of the environment and the promotion of the quality of life are a duty for the community and for each physical or moral person.
+The protection of the environment and the promotion of the quality of life are a duty for the community and for each physical or juridical [morale] person.

+TITLE II

-TITLE II: OF THE STATE AND OF SOVEREIGNTY
+OF THE STATE AND OF SOVEREIGNTY

-- National anthem

-- National flagOfficial or national languages

-- Protection of language use

-- National motto

-- Type of government envisioned

-- General guarantee of equality

-- Equality regardless of gender

-Equality regardless of creed or belief

-- Equality regardless of origin

-Equality regardless of race

-Secret ballotRestrictions on voting

-Referenda

-Equality regardless of religion Separation of church and state

 The State of Côte d'Ivoire is an independent and sovereign Republic.

-The national emblem is the tricolor flag of orange, white and green in vertical bands and equal dimensions.
+The national emblem is the tricolor flag [of] orange, white [and] green in vertical bands and of equal dimensions.

 The hymn of the Republic is l'Abidjanaise.

-The motto of the Republic is Union, Discipline, Work.
+The motto of the Republic is Union, Discipline, Travail [Union, Discipline, Work].

 The official language is French.

 The law establishes the conditions of promotion and of development of the national languages.

 The Republic of Côte d'Ivoire is one and indivisible, secular, democratic and social.

-The Republic assures to all equality before the law without distinction as to origin, race, sex or religion.
+It assures to all equality before the law, without distinction of origin, of ethnicity, of race, of sex or of religion.
 It respects all beliefs.

-Its principle is government of the people, by the people and for the people.
+Its principle is government of the people[,] by the people and for the people.

 Sovereignty belongs to the people.

-No section of the people nor any individual can attribute to itself the exercise of it.
+No section of the people nor any individual may arrogate the exercise of it.

 The people exercise their sovereignty by way of referendum and by their elected representatives.

 The conditions of recourse to the referendum and of designation of the representatives of the people are determined by this Constitution and by an organic law.

 The Constitutional Council controls the regularity of the operations of the referendum and of the election of the representatives of the people.

-The organization and supervision of the referendum and of the elections is assured by an Independent Commission within the conditions provided by the law.
+The organization and supervision of the referendum and of the elections are assured by an Independent Commission within the conditions provided for by the law.

 Suffrage is universal, free, equal and secret.

-All Ivorian nationals of both sexes eighteen years old at least and possessing their civil and political rights, are electors within the conditions determined by the law.
+All Ivorian nationals of both sexes[,] eighteen years old at least and enjoying their civil and political rights[,] are electors within the conditions determined by the law.

+TITLE III

-TITLE III: OF THE PRESIDENT OF THE REPUBLIC AND OF THE GOVERNMENT
+OF THE PRESIDENT OF THE REPUBLIC AND OF THE GOVERNMENT